RMosen/Audiobook-Engine/README.md

 Audiobook Engine is a piece of software designed to make the restoration of audiobooks simple and achievable for everyone.

+Hear samples of Audiobook Engine in action <a href='https://richardmosen.com/audiobookenginesamples'>here.</a>

 <h3>Table of Contents</h3>
 <div><ul>
 	<li><a href="#Background">Background</a></li>